oar-team/oar-scheduler-redox/README.md

 ## Crate oar-scheduler-redox

-This crate is a Maturin Python library exposing the oar-scheduler-core crate to Python.
+This crate is a Maturin Python library exposing the `oar-scheduler-core` crate to Python.
-It can be used by the OAR3 meta-scheduler instead of the legacy Python scheduler.
+It can be used by the OAR3 Python meta-scheduler instead of the legacy Python scheduler.
+Though the meta-scheduler implementation and database requests stay in Python.

 ### Building the library and installing it in a virtual environment